opf/openproject/docs/bim-guide/README.md

 - Building model is completely sliced ([clear all slices](/ifc-viewer/#slice) within the model viewer toolbar)
 - IFC file isn't uploaded yet or is invalid (please check the status of the uploaded file within the [IFC Model management area](.../ifc-viewer/#import-and-export-ifc-models)).
 - IFC file does not have any geometry (please check if your IFC file has some geometry)

+### Where to find the Version of my Revit AddIn?

+To see which version of the Revit AddIn you are currently using, navigate to the OpenProject tab in the Revit taskbar and open the settings.
+Here you can see which version you are currently using.